 }

-The main benefit of method overloading is improved code readability, as it allows for the use of a single name for similar tasks.
-For example, in the code below, multiple methods were used to perform various types of addition.
-However, each method had a different name, making the code less readable.
-By using method overloading, the same name could be used for all of the methods, improving the readability of the code and making it easier to understand.
+For example, in the code below, multiple methods with different names are used to perform various types of addition.
+This will make the code less readable.
+If we use the same name for all of the methods, then it will definitely improve the readability and make the code easier to understand.

 int addTwo (int first , int second) {